craftweg/website/priv/posts/2016-06-21-a-journey-into-frameworks.md

 ---
 title: 'A journey into Frameworks - Le Testing Framework'
 description: 'One of posts that tells about the migration from a monolithic architecture based in single target to have multiple reusable Frameworks.'
-categories: [xcode, ios swift, objective-c]
+tags: [xcode, ios swift, objective-c]
 ---

 I’ve been lately focused on architecting the apps in multiple frameworks that are platform independent.
 I’ve also given [some talks] about it and applied these principles to a personal project, [GitDo].
 However, who could benefit most from that architecture that would be SoundCloud.
 I proposed it internally and started taking the first steps on one direction.
 Being a so consolidated project used by many users around the world makes things more complicated compared to GitDo, but… let’s accept the challenge, shouldn’t we?